-W201 is an introductory training course which outlines the broad principles of Occupational Hygiene in the workplace.
+W201 Basic Principles of Occupational Hygiene training course has been developed by the International Occupational Hygiene Training Association (OHTA) for which BOHS is the UK examining board.
+It is an introductory course which outlines the broad principles of Occupational Hygiene in the workplace.

-The training course will be run as a 3 day event with 2.5 days classroom teaching and the final half day for exam assessment etc.
+The training course will be run as a 3 day Webinar/On-Line event with some dates available as face-to-face training at Hilton Hotel, Leicester.

 W201 Course Content